18F/before-you-ship/_pages/ato/ssp.md

         * User Roles
         * Software Components
 * Refer to specific User Roles and Software Components in Title Case.
+* Only include information about your [soon-to-be] production system.
+Other environments (development/staging) are out of scope.

 ### System/network diagrams